Marina of Aguas Santas: Patronage

-Marina of Aguas Santas is the patron saint of Ourense.
-The Church of Santa Marina de Aguas Santas is located in the town of the same name, about 15km from Ourense, not far from Allariz.
-It is believed that her relics lie here.
+Marina of Aguas Santas is the patroness saint of Ourense.
+The Church of Santa Marina de Aguas Santas is located in the town of the same name, about 15 km from Ourense, not far from Allariz.
+It is believed that her relics lie there.

 She is celebrated in Córdoba at the Parish of Santa Marina de Aguas Santas.
 A church is dedicated to her in Fernán Núñez.

-She is also the patron saint of the Portuguese parish of Santa Marinha e São Pedro da Afurada in Vila Nova de Gaia.
+She is also the patroness saint of the Portuguese parish of Santa Marinha e São Pedro da Afurada in Vila Nova de Gaia.

 In Spain she is celebrated in Aracaldo (Vizcaya), Escurial de la Sierra, El Collado, Villarcayo de Merindad de Castilla la Vieja, Villandiego, Castrillejo de la Olma, Magán, Fontihoyuelo, Cigales, Izagre, Rabé de las Calzadas, Valverde de Mérida (Badajoz), and Buelna (Llanes-Asturias).

-In Galicia there is a great devotion to this saint and there are many parishes that venerate her, such as Carracedo, in the municipality of Caldas de Reyes; she is also the patron saint of the municipalities of Rubiá, Teo, Ginzo de Limia, Cambados, Las Nieves and Maroñas.
+In Galicia there is a great devotion to this saint and there are many parishes that venerate her, such as Carracedo, in the municipality of Caldas de Reyes; she is also the patroness saint of the municipalities of Rubiá, Teo, Ginzo de Limia, Cambados, Las Nieves and Maroñas.

-In Asturias is the patron saint of the village of Andeyes and in Aragon in the chapel of Santa Marina in Estopiñán del Castillo In Seville capital, on San Luis street, is the Church of Santa Marina, built in the thirteenth century and Gothic-Mudejar style.
+In Asturias, she is the patroness saint of the village of Andeyes and in Aragon in the chapel of Santa Marina in Estopiñán del Castillo.
+In the city of Seville, on San Luis street, is the Church of Santa Marina, built in the thirteenth century in Gothic-Mudejar style.